prvdmwrong/prvdmwrong/docs/tutorials/advanced/philosophies.md

 - Components and networking packages are under development, an external networking/component library is required with Prvd 'M Wrong
-- We strive to keep Prvd 'M Wrong bug-free, but there are blemishes and imperfection, and is not as battle-tested as other frameworks
+- We strive to keep Prvd 'M Wrong bug-free, but there are blemishes and imperfections.
+Prvd 'M Wrong is not as battle-tested as other frameworks and should not be used for production games.

+Prvd 'M Wrong also acknowledges that developers will not migrate from any of the existing frameworks managers without good reason, it needs to be substantially better and require virtually no effort to migrate.
+Prvd 'M Wrong solves this by providing compatibility modules for Knit and Lumin Framework.